Skip to Main Content

 Most people are familiar with the term domestic violence.
-In Connecticut, the formal phrase for these types of cases are “family violence” cases.
+In Connecticut, the formal phrase for these types of cases is “family violence” cases.
 They apply to any situation where family or household members are involved in allegations of criminal conduct.
-They are not a criminal charge itself.
+They are not a criminal charge in themselves.
 In other words, a prosecutor cannot charge you with “family violence.”
 Instead, it is a way to classify a type of criminal case.

 For example, if Spouse A murders Spouse B, the charge would be murder, but it would be classified as a family violence case because of the relationships of the people involved.